ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 #### Alternate and title text

-All images should have an alternate text.
+All images should have alternate text.
 This will ensure that something will be displayed even if the image fails to load.
 Title text is optional and could be the same as the alt text if needed.

 #### Captions

-Images are automatically given captions if they fulfill these rules:
+Images are automatically given captions if they fulfill these conditions:

 1. The image is by itself.
 2. The image is not inside a heading.